Home

 You might want to change your hair care products to help improve your hair texture and fullness while your hair is feeling or looking a little thinner than usual.
 Some recommendations you could try:

-• Use a volumising shampoo containing ingredients like protein, this helps coat the hair — making it look fuller
+• Use a thickening shampoo (like Software's Hair Growth Shampoo) containing ingredients like protein, this helps coat the hair — making it look fuller

 • Try a lightweight conditioner that is formulated for fine hair as heavier ones can weigh your hair down and might make hair loss more noticeable